neelsoumya/dsSurvival/README.md

-A screenshot of meta-analyzed hazard ratios from a survival model is shown below.
+A screenshot of the meta-analyzed hazard ratios from a survival model is shown below.

 ![A screenshot of meta-analyzed hazard ratios from the survival model is shown below](screenshot_survival_models.png)